MTjody/ssr-playground/posts/mui-unit-tests-p1.md

 import TextField from '@mui/material/TextField';
 ```

-`render` takes a React component and you guessed it, renders it into the DOM.
+`render` takes a React component and you guessed it: renders it into the DOM.
 The result is a DOM with HTML elements in your current unit test.

-`screen` is a that exposes the methods we use to get certain elements, and we also use it do debug the DOM.
+`screen` is a utility that exposes the methods we use to get certain elements, and we also use it do debug the DOM.

 We'll use these two methods to setup our tests.
 Time for a non-scientific statistic: the majority of modern react apps use Jest for running and writing unit tests.
 I back this up with the fact that it comes out of the box with CRA, and I've exclusively seen Jest used it in the wild for the last five years.
 The way we structure tests is we use `describe` blocks to group tests related to a feature, and `it` - statements to define our unit-tests.
 Both these methods take callback methods where our tests are run, which creates a nice little tree of tests.
 You can nest multiple describe blocks if it makes sense, but you can't nest it-statements.